 Wesleyan women are passionate, caring, and hold strong convictions.
 They desire to be a part of a close-knit community and are optimistic and open-minded.

-Scholarships & Financial Aid: Wesleyan automatically awards academic merit scholarships based on GPA and test scores, with amounts ranging from $12-15k/year.
+Scholarships & Financial Aid: Wesleyan has several premier scholarship programs which award full tuition (and sometimes room & board) to various majors.
 Other scholarships include Art, Music, and Theatre, which all require an audition or portfolio, Legacy, students of Latin American descent, and awards for students affiliated with the United Methodist Church.
 99% of students receive some sort of financial aid, and students must complete the FAFSA for consideration.

 Do you want to learn more about these Women's Colleges?
 Do you have questions about the college admissions process?
 Contact Allison or visit Grand Fit Educational Consulting.